schmidhorst/paperless-ngx-document-follow-up/README.md

 # paperless-ngx-document-follow-up
 In paperless-ngx you can create a custom field with the type 'date'.
 But is does not yet allow to use a date value relative to the actual date for an Document filter or an view.
-If your paperless-ngx installation is running as a docker pprojecct in some containers, this tool may help.
+If your paperless-ngx installation is running as a docker projecct in some containers, this tool may help.
-This files are allowing to create an additional container, which uses the paperless-ngx-API to set an document tag if the actual date is near the custom field date of your document.
+This files are allowing you to create an additional container, which uses the paperless-ngx-API to set an document tag if the actual date is near the custom field date of your document.

 ## Usage:
 - Create an custom field with data type "Date", e.g. with the name 'DueDate' or 'Deadline' (DUE_FIELD).